 How to Inject Testosterone: A Step-by-Step Guide

-Testosterone injections are administered either through subcutaneous injections or intramuscular injections at various injection sites throughout the body.
+Testosterone injections are administered through subcutaneous injections or intramuscular injections at various injection sites.

 Read on for a step-by-step guide on how to inject testosterone, and to understand the differences between subcutaneous injections and intramuscular injections – and the benefits of each.